-If want to install more than one card of B200M in a PC, you should take care of the card ID switch.
+If want to install more than one card of B400E/BE400E in a PC, you should take care of the card ID switch.
 The state of ON stands for "1"in binary, OFF represents "0", and Card ID is calculated by binary.
-For instance, the two switches should be all set to OFF if there is only one card, which means their corresponding binary value is "00" and the decimal number is "0".
+For instance, the four switches should be all set to OFF if there is only one card, which means their corresponding binary value is "0000" and the decimal number is "0".
 There two pieces of rules you must obey to set Card ID:

-- The ID of the first card must be set to 0, and the second should be set to 1, and so forth. - First Card is a card that will be initialized (i.e. installing driver) firstly when the system boot up.
+- The ID of the first card must be set to 0, the second should be set to 1, and so on. - The first Card is a card that will be initialized (i.e. installing driver) firstly once the system boot up.
 At most cases, Linux will initialize PCI devices according to their slot order.
-The slot nearest to the CPU will be initialized firstly and the far end slot will be initialized at last.
-That is to say, the card which is nearest to the CPU ID should be set to 0 if there are more than one B200M on your machine.
+The slot nearest to the CPU will be initialized firstly and the farthest end slot will be initialized at last.
+That is to say, the card which is nearest to the CPU ID should be set to 0 if there are more than one B400E/BE400E on your machine.